Harriet Hageman

 Harriet Maxine Hageman (born October 18, 1962) is an American politician and attorney serving as the U.S. representative for Wyoming's at-large congressional district since 2023.
-She is a member of the Republican Party.
+She is the Republican nominee for the 2026 United States Senate election in Wyoming, seeking to succeed incumbent Cynthia Lummis.

 A Wyoming native, Hageman holds degrees from the University of Wyoming and has spent her career as a trial attorney.
 She unsuccessfully ran for the Republican nomination for governor of Wyoming in 2018 and later served as a member of the Republican National Committee.
 With the endorsement of President Donald Trump, Hageman later defeated incumbent representative Liz Cheney, a Trump critic and vice chair of the House January 6 Committee, by a landslide in the 2022 Republican primary election, garnering over twice as many votes as Cheney while spending less than a quarter of Cheney's campaign expenditures.
 She placed third out of six candidates in a prior, less-politicized campaign for Governor.

 Hageman was sworn into Congress on January 3, 2023.
 She won re-election in 2024.